Convex-Dev/design/cad/003_encoding/README.md

 0x31 <VLC Count = n> <Child Blob Value>(repeated 2-16 times)
 ```

-Every Blob encoding starts with the Tag byte and a VLC-encoded Long length.
+Every Blob encoding starts with the Tag byte and a VLC-encoded length.

 Encoding then splits depending on the Blob length `n`.
 - If 4096 bytes or less, the bytes of the Blob are encoded directly (`n*2` bytes total)